dataforgoodfr/13_brigade_coupes_rases/frontend/README.md

 Install package manager [pnpm](https://pnpm.io/fr/installation)
 Install dependencies : `pnpm i`
 To run in development mode : `pnpm dev`
-To run in development mode with mock service worker : `pnpm dev:mock`
+To run in development mode with mock service worker: `pnpm dev:mock`
+To run in development mode on a mobile device (same Wi-Fi network)
+ - Run `pnpm dev:host`
+ - Copy the `Network URL` displayed in the terminal
+ - In `.env.development` file, set `VITE_API` to this Network URL with port `8080`.
+ - On your phone, navigate to the `Network URL`

 To format and lint : `pnpm cleanup`
 To start storybook: `pnpm storybook`

 ## VS Code configuration